 What is a Corporation?

-A corporation is a limited liability business structure that is separate from its members, and allows them to act as a single entity.
+A corporation is a limited liability business structure that is separate from its members, and allows them to act as a single entity, much like an LLC.
 Under the law, a corporation has many of the same rights and responsibilities as an individual and can loan and borrow money, hire employees, enter into contracts, have lawsuits filed against them and for them, and own property and other assets.

 Starting a Corporation in New Mexico